-The two girls and Dino laughed, and after a second or two, I joined in and laughed as well.
+The two girls and Ingemi laughed, and after a second or two, I joined in and laughed as well.

 We swam, eat, drank, and laughed.
 We had a fine day.

 We later dropped the girls off at their house and we headed back to the ship to shower and change clothes.
-Afterwards, we ventured back to the Stardust in Olongapo.
+Afterwards, we ventured back to the Starlight in Olongapo.

 Zeny and Marlena were waiting for us and the four of us took a table.
 Rosalita waved to us and motioned to a waiter, who quickly came over with San Miguel beers.

 While we were drinking at the table, Linda suddenly appeared by my side.
 Zeny grabbed my arm and snuggled up close to me.
-Linda was clearly deranged.
+Linda was clearly angry and deranged.

 “You butterfly, you motherfucker!”

-“I get you good, motherfucker,” Linda said, snarling.
+“I get you good, motherfucker,” Linda said with a snarl.

 Linda sat at a nearby table with some poor sailor and began cursing us loudly in English and Tagalog.